Articles

 The Realtor could be fined $30K, or have his license taken away.

 Peter Yang works for Luxmore Realty.
-The Brokerage publicly apologized, but there was no mention if Mr. Yang was disciplined or let go.
+The Brokerage publicly apologized, but there was no mention that Mr. Yang was disciplined or let go.

 There is no doubt that this Realtor should lose their license.
 He should never be allowed to show another property without supervision again.